See how strong your tests really are—not just how much code they exercise.

 Run the agent on your Java or Python project and you’ll receive a structured report showing:

-- Line and branch coverage across your codebase
+- Line and branch coverage metrics across your codebase

 - Test strength indicators

-- Clear signals of where your tests are strong—and where they’re superficial
+- Clear signals of where your tests are strong—and where they’re not

-The result is a complete picture of your test suite, not just a surface-level metric.
+The result is a complete picture of your test suite.

 What teams typically discover